mitchell-reynolds/mitchell-reynolds.github.io/orgs.md

 ---

 # Major AI Organizations
-_Last updated March 2023_
+_Last updated October 2023_

 ## Predicting first AGI Creator
 1. [30% likelihood] USA Government
    - My personal view is that once weak AGI is developed, the US Government will mobilize quickly to leverage mankind's last invention.
    - As far as I know, there's not publically available information on this scenario.
-This opinion is based solely on the belief that "All USA major decision makers (politicians, DoD Generals etc.) want the USA to stay the global superpower."
+This opinion is based solely on the belief that "Most USA major decision makers (politicians, DoD Generals etc.) want the USA to stay the global superpower."
+      - This is further strengthened given that the major AI governing instititions are under the Executive Branch.
 2. [25% likelihood] Google
    - Subsideraries include Deepmind, Anthropic, & Google Brain.
 3. [20% likelihood] China